Opentrons/opentrons/api/docs/v2/new_modules.rst

 Hold Time
 ---------

 You can optionally instruct the Thermocycler to hold its block temperature for a specific amount of time.
-You can specify ``hold_time_minutes``, ``hold_time_seconds``, or both (in which case they will be added).
+You can specify ``hold_time_minutes``, ``hold_time_seconds``, or both (in which case they will be added together).
 For example, this will set the block to 4 °C for 4 minutes and 15 seconds:

 .. code-block:: python